-Any natural person entering or leaving Portuguese territory, originating, or terminating in a territory outside the European Union, and carrying an amount of cash equal to or exceeding ten thousand euros must declare the said amount to the customs authorities.
-If these cash movements are carried out within European Union Member States, the said amount must be declared only if requested by the customs authorities.
+Any natural person entering or leaving Portuguese territory, originating or terminating in a territory outside the European Union, and carrying an amount of cash equal to or exceeding €10.000,00 must declare the said amount to the customs authorities.
+If these cash movements are carried out with European Union Member

+States, the said amount must be declared only if requested by the customs authorities.

-In terms of the exchange control systems in place, the Portuguese authorities envisage mandatory periodic reporting to the Bank of Portugal, for statistical purposes, of end of period external positions (balances) on deposits loans and credits pursuant the regulations governing external and foreign exchange transactions between Portuguese residents and non-residents.
+In what concerns the exchanges control systems put in place, the Portuguese jurisdiction envisages the mandatory periodic reporting to the Bank of Portugal, for statistical purposes, of end of period external positions (balances) on deposits loans and credits pursuant the regulations governing external and foreign exchange transactions between Portuguese residents and non-residents.

-Thus, banks and other entities settling transactions on behalf of customers must comply with the COL report (communication of settlement transactions) and all legal persons residing or pursuing their business in Portugal, conducting external economic or financial transactions or foreign exchange operations exceeding a total annual amount of one hundred thousand euros must comply with the COPE report (communication of external transactions and positions) (article 44 of RGICSF, Decree-Law no. 295/2003, Decree-Law no. 82/2024 and Bank of Portugal Instruction no. 27/2012, as amended from time to time).
+Thus, banks and other entities settling transactions on behalf of customers must comply with the COL report (communication of settlement transactions) and all legal persons residing or pursuing their business in Portugal, conducting external economic or financial transactions or foreign exchange operations exceeding a total annual amount of €100.000,00 must comply with the COPE report (communication of external transactions and positions) (article 44 of RGICSF, Decree-Law 295/2003, of 21 November, Decree-Law 61/2007 of 14 March and Bank of Portugal Instruction 27/2012, as amended from time to time).